splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config-add.rst

 Add additional components to the configuration
 ======================================================

-To use any additional OTel component, integration or legacy monitor, add it the relevant sections of the configuration file.
-Depending on your requirements, you might want to include it in the ``agent`` or the ``clusterReceiver`` component section of the configuration.
+To use any additional OTel component, integration or legacy monitor, add it the relevant configuration sections in the values.yaml file.
+Depending on your requirements, you might want to include it in the ``agent.config`` or the ``clusterReceiver.config`` section of the values.yaml.
 See more at :ref:`helm-chart-components`.

 For a full list of available components and how to configure them, see :ref:`otel-components`.
 For a list of available application integrations, see :ref:`monitor-data-sources`.